scofield7419/sequence-labeling-BiLSTM-CRF/HandBook.md

 ## 3. more tips:

+- Once the settings of all parameters are decided during training, it's not allowed to change them during inference e.g., test, interactive_predict, api_service.
+- Then training time and iteration of those models with attention module is much longer than that without attention module.
+- `attention_dim` should be an even number.
 - in `tools` fold:
     - `statis.py` can calculate the statistics for your dataset.
     - `calcu_measure_testout.py` can compute the metrics based on `test.out` and `test.csv`